NoahStolk/detach/README.md

 # Detach

-A set of libraries for building lightweight, cross-platform, real-time applications and games in .NET 8.
+A set of libraries for developing lightweight, cross-platform, real-time applications and games in .NET 8.

 Built on top of:
 - OpenGL